 Superior Court of California, County of San Diego

 Language Access Services

 PO Box 120128

 To request an ASL interpreter, use Request for Accommodations by Persons with Disabilities and Response (SDSC Form ADM-410).
 The completed form can be emailed to the ADA Coordinator at [email protected].

 Questions regarding the scheduling or cancelling of an interpreter, or for language access assistance, can be emailed to [email protected].

-The court's website can be viewed in over 100 languages using the Google Translate icon located in the upper right-hand corner of the webpage.
+The court's website can be viewed in over 100 languages using the language selection menu located in the upper right-hand corner of the website.